- Download our Moving to Saudi Arabia Guide (PDF)

 Visit visas for Saudi Arabia

 This visa will allow visitors to attend business meetings and practice touristic activities.
 It will also allow Muslim visitors to perform Umrah.

 Tourist visas are valid for one year and can be used for multiple entries.
-The maximum period of stay in Saudi Arabia shouldn’t exceed 90 days per year.
+The maximum stay in Saudi Arabia is 90 days per year.

 Business visit visa

-Expats should note that the business visa is quite restricted.
-It isn’t possible to rent property, buy a phone or a car when on this visa.
-Most importantly, expats on this visa are not allowed to earn a salary.
-For these reasons, expats intent on staying in Saudi Arabia long term should consider applying for a work visa instead.
+Expats should note that the business visa is quite restricted and is intended for short business trips only.
+Expats intent on working and living in Saudi Arabia long term should consider applying for a work visa instead.

 Family visit visas